xc150/project4/README.md

 ![image1](pipeline.png)

 In this project, I reproduce the example NLP project that can return a sentiment and extract key phrases given a company name.
-The original example project can be found [here](https://github.com/noahgift/awslambda)
+The original example project can be found [here](https://github.com/noahgift/awslambda).

+## Video demo
+A demo video can be found [here](https://github.com/noahgift/awslambda).